Common challenges SME’s face in the UK (and how to beat them with good ERP)

 Firstly, we need to agree what constitutes an SME challenge?

-Let’s agree that it is any problem which arises and affects your profitability.
+Let’s agree that ‘a challenge’ is any problem which arises and affects your profitability.
 Overcoming these kinds of problems will usually tie up management time which is a drain on the day to day operational resource pool.

 Worse than effecting the ‘day to day’ of the management structure there is a broader more detrimental affect which is having less time to view wider business challenges.